Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Lake Tahoe

-A perfect Sierra Nevada mountain town for paddle boarding and other water activities
+A perfect Sierra Nevada mountain town for paddle boarding, boating, and other water activities.
+Come winter, the ski slopes attract visitors from around the world.

 Disneyland

-The “happiest place on earth” with nostalgic parades and rides for guests of all ages
+The “happiest place on earth” has nostalgic parades and rides for guests of all ages.

-Located in Anaheim, California, Disneyland Park is the main amusement park in the United States.
-The park is suited for guests of all ages and has rides and games for everyone.
+Located in Anaheim, Disneyland is the premier amusement park in the United States.

-Besides thrilling rides like California Screamin’ and Guardians of the Galaxy: Mission-Breakout!, guests can also enjoy delicious food and deserts throughout the park.
-Try the dole whip pineapple ice cream at the Adventureland Tiki Room or a satisfying churro from a street trolley.
+Guests can also enjoy delicious food and desserts throughout the park.
+Try the Dole Whip pineapple ice cream at the Adventureland Tiki Room or a satisfying churro from a street trolley.

 A trip to Disneyland usually means spending all day at the park.
-To make the most out of your trip, stay at the nearby Disneyland Resort or other close hotel and enter the park as soon as it opens.
+To make the most out of your trip, stay at the nearby Disneyland Resort or another close hotel, and enter the park as soon as it opens.
 You will also bypass long wait times this way.
 It’s one of my best Disneyland tips!

 San Francisco

-Bike along the Golden Gate Bridge or ride a trolley car in this famous California city
+Bike along the Golden Gate Bridge or ride a trolley car in this famous Northern California city.

 👉 Here are some popular tourist attractions in San Francisco:

-- Biking over the iconic Golden Gate Bridge
+- Walk or bike across the Golden Gate Bridge

-- Getting a delicious chocolate ice cream cone from Ghirardelli
+- Get a delicious chocolate ice cream cone from Ghirardelli

-- Riding throughout the city in a trolley car
+- Ride throughout the city in a cable car

-- Taking a boat cruise to Alcatraz Island
+- Take a boat cruise to Alcatraz Island

-- Eating a yummy sourdough bread bowl from the pier
+- Eat a yummy sourdough bread bowl from the pier

-- Having a picnic in Mission Dolores Park
+- Have a picnic in Mission Dolores Park

 June Lake

-Lounge lakeside, kayak, or drive the scenic June Lake Loop in this Mono County town
+Lounge lakeside, kayak, or drive the scenic June Lake Loop in this Eastern Sierra town.

-Only 20 minutes from Mammoth Lakes, June Lake is a popular destination for fishing and lakeside lounging among the Sierra mountains.
+Only 20 minutes from Mammoth Lakes, June Lake is a popular destination for fishing and lakeside lounging in the eastern Sierra Nevada mountains.

-If you are an avid fisher, then June Lake should be on your travel list.
+If you are an avid fisher, then June Lake should be on your bucket list.
 There is enough trout to go around!

 Big Sur

-Big Sur is a quintessential California beach.
-Jagged cliffs tower over ocean vistas along this Pacific Coast Highway oasis.
+Big Sur is the quintessential California road trip.
+Jagged cliffs tower over ocean vistas as you drive along the Pacific Coast Highway.

 Wrightwood

+Summer and fall are also great times to visit outside of ski season.
 Hike Wrightwood’s Mount Baden-Powell, one of the highest mountains in the San Gabriel Mountains.
-There are also great mountain biking trails in the area and various tent campgrounds.
+There are also great mountain biking trails and various campgrounds.

 After you’ve explored the great outdoors, stop by the Wrightwood Brewery or the Wrightwood Inn Bar to relax with a cold beer.